 Generally, a product can be defective or dangerous in one of three situations.
 First, there could be a manufacturing defect which resulted in the product being dangerous.
 Second, there might be a design flaw that causes the product to be inherently dangerous.
 Lastly, there may be a marketing defect, where a dangerous condition exists and is known by the manufacturer or seller which could have and should have been warned against but was not.
 Any one or all of these conditions could lead to serious personal injury, wrongful death, or property damage.

-If you have sustained a personal injury or property damage due to a defective product, please give us a call at 512.478.2211
+If you have sustained a serious personal injury due to a defective product, please give us a call at 512-478-2211

 Austin Auto Defect Lawyers

 When consumers purchase and drive a motor vehicle, they assume it will keep them and their families safe.
 Unfortunately, due to poor designs, poor manufacturing, or carelessness on a corporation’s part, certain vehicles may result in serious injuries or death.

 - Audi seatback failures causing paralysis or death